itaymatza/File-Backup-System/README.md

 ```

 From the same opened CMD:
-1) Use cd command and nevigate to your certificate dirctory.
+1) Use `cd` command and nevigate to your certificate dirctory.
 2) Create server certificate by runnig the command, and fill your server detailes. #Common Name=backupserver.com:
-'openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout server.key -out server.crt'
+`openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout server.key -out server.crt`

 3) Create client certificate by runnig the command, and fill your server detailes:
 `openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout client.key -out client.crt`